fym0503/SCRetrieval/README.md

 | Multi-Technologies                  | Arterial-Aorta, Arterial-RCA, Limb-Embryo |
 | Novel Cell Discovery           | Ionocyte, COVID                        |

 Noted that, for cross-species datasets, mouse-to-human gene mapping data are provided.
+The mapping is extracted, using the API provided by [BioMart](https://www.ensembl.org/info/data/biomart/index.html).

 ---